openbase/bco.website/www/developer/addon/bco-persistence.md

-3. How to query influx db.
+## How to query influx db.

+InfluxDB 2.0 uses Flux as the query language.
+A good guide how to get started with Flux is provided by https://v2.docs.influxdata.com/v2.0/query-data/get-started/.

 4. How to create a grafana widget monitoring the current power history
    1. Grafana is...